 Something I hadn’t been prepared for was the cost of a pup.
 Many breeds seemed to be approaching a thousand pounds and some, like the British Bulldog (which seemed tempting) was usually around two thousand.
 A price tag of this nature was simply out of the question.
 Even cross breeds such as the ‘Labradoodle’ or ‘Cavapoo’ could fetch sums of anything up to eight hundred pounds.
 Fifteen years or so ago these dogs were, rather ungenerously called ‘mongrels’ and people, who had become unintentional breeders, couldn’t give them away for free to friends and family.

-It seemed to accommodate about forty dogs that varied greatly in breed, size and appearance.
-This said, as is the case with the majority of rescue organisations, the most popular breed looking for a home was easily the Staffordshire Bull Terrier.
+It seemed to accommodate about forty dogs that varied greatly in breed, size, and appearance.
+This said, as is the case with the majority of rescue dog organizations, the most popular breed looking for a home was easily the Staffordshire Bull Terrier.
 The issue of these dogs becoming unwanted and in need of a home, invariably through no fault of their own, is well known.

-The dog that stood out to me was labelled on the site as a male six year old “boxer cross”.
+The dog that stood out to me was labeled on the site as a male six-year-old “boxer cross”.
 Volunteers had posted pictures of him out on their walks and written brief assessments of how they found him.
 All had been unanimous in what a great dog he was with some adding he would benefit from an “experienced owner”.
 This did not deter me as I had owned large breed dogs before and considered myself very much a ‘dog person’.

-The next step was to visit the organisation.
+The next step was to visit the organization.
 I arrived the next day and by this time was sure I had chosen the right dog for me.
 The pound was situated at the rear of an industrial estate and consisted of what seemed to be a large corrugated barn construction with a block built reception/office at the front.
-On entering the building I explained why I was there and the staff recognised my description of the dog they had named Max.
+Upon entering the building I explained why I was there and the staff recognized my description of the dog they had named Max.
 They suggested I go through to the kennel area and told me Max was kennel 32.

 The staff opened the main door to the kennel area and I was met by an overwhelming smell of disinfectant and a deafening wall of sound that was the dogs’ demands to be freed.
 They were housed in rows of runs with very narrow paths between them for access and public viewing.
 I could not help the feeling that it was like a prison for dogs.
 The only difference was the dogs were detained through no fault of their own.